Key Takeaways

 Supplement Selection Checklist

-- Cholecalciferol (vitamin D3) as active ingredient
+- Cholecalciferol (vitamin D3) as the active ingredient

 - Third-party testing verification